igwed93/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-4-strpbrk is a function that searches a string for any of a set of bytes 5-strstr.c is a function that locates a substring 7-print_chessboard.c prints a chessboard
+4-strpbrk is a function that searches a string for any of a set of bytes 5-strstr.c is a function that locates a substring 7-print_chessboard.c prints a chessboard 8-print_diagsums.c is a function that prints the sum of the two diagonals of a square matrix of integers